M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.8 Revision 2 active-X
+Version 9.8 Revision 3 active-X

-STOP statement, and a bug in syntax color procedure removed.
-Info.gsb changed too, with three more programs.
+A bug fixed in lambda functions when call a sub in lambda, by another sub

 when fist time run the interpreter do this in M2000 console: dir appdir$